B&O Railroad Museum

 The museum also features an outdoor G-scale layout, two indoor HO scale model, and a wooden model train for children to climb on.
 From Thanksgiving through the New Year, local model railroad groups set up large layouts on the roundhouse floor and in select locations on the grounds of the museum.
 A museum store offers toys, books, DVDs, and other railroad-related items.

 The museum and station were designated as a U.S. National Historic Landmark in 1961.
 In 2008, the museum won three awards in Nickelodeon's Parents' Picks Awards in the categories of Best Museum for Little Kids, Best Indoor Playspace for Little Kids, and Best Indoor Playspace for Big Kids.
 Television and film actor Michael Gross is the museum's "celebrity spokesman".

-The museum definitively documented 24 Freedom Seekers that used the B&O Railroad on their journeys on the Underground Railroad - 8 of which traveled through the museum's historic site of Mount Clare.
-In 2021, the museum's Mt Clare Station building was designated as a National Park Service Underground Railroad Network to Freedom site.
+The museum definitively documented 24 Freedom Seekers that used the B&O Railroad on their journeys on the Underground Railroad – 8 of which traveled through the museum's historic site of Mount Clare.
+In 2021, the museum's Mount Clare Station building was designated as a National Park Service Underground Railroad Network to Freedom site.

-The museum also hosts an annual Day out with Thomas event every year, complete with the train's excursion including a non-powered Thomas the Tank Engine replica.
+The museum also hosts an annual Day Out with Thomas event every year, complete with the train's excursion including a non-powered Thomas the Tank Engine replica.